winstonsummers/scriptLib/README.md

  │   ├──{some_other_helper.zsh
  │   │
  │   ├──{maybe_some_kind_of_assets
+ │   │   ├──{like_template_files.js
- │   │   ├──{like_template_files.txt
+ │   │   ├──{or_something_else_that_is_useful.txt
- │   │   └──{or_something_else_that_is_useful.zsh
+ │   │   │
- │   │
+ │   │   └──{etc.
  │   └──{etc.
  └──{etc.
 ```

 At the root, there are some smaller helper files and sub directories that are collections of related scripts.
 Files named `index.zsh` are source files, they include the files from the directory they are in.
 Basically we are pretending that there is a module structure.
 Why? because it makes it easier to organize and understand the code that is presented.
+In the future I might find a way that some scripting guru has found to modulize this in a meaningful way but so far I haven't.

 ## Style Guide

 > Some rules can be bent, others can be broken ~~ Morpheus

-There are a handful of conventions that I use so that these scripts all work basically the same way.
+There are a handful of conventions that I use so that these scripts all look and behave basically the same way.
 Nothing ground breaking

 - ### General Rules
     - End files with a blank line.